 They even offer these FREE DIGITAL reading resources so there's no access barrier as long as you have a wifi connection!

+A FUN way to boost math skills over summer is to sharpen math facts!
 If you have a deck of playing cards around, you can easily teach your child how to play Addition Battle, Subtraction Battle, or Multiplication Battle.

 How to Play Math Facts Battle: